 - Use new and effective tools to enhance teamwork and communication within your team

 - Explore ways to effectively navigate conflict with others

 - Apply foundational leadership skills for culture change

 The Teamwork & Communication Action Series began with the aim of improving teamwork and communication within the BC health care system.
 We have been evaluating the series to measure this improvement.

-Learn more about what our participants have taken away from the Action Series in our Wave 2 evaluation:Read Our Wave 2 Evaluation
+Learn more about what our participants have taken away from the Action Series in our Cohort 2 evaluation:Read Our Cohort 2 Evaluation

 - Did the content and delivery of the Action Series provide value to participants?

 - What immediate impact did the Action Series have on the way they work together, communicate, navigate conflict, and trust each other?